A Little bit of knowledge is a dangerous thing: A little educated people can be dangerous & foolish!

 Sadly, notes Sayles (2006), traditional curriculum and methods of teaching don’t encourage deep learning.
 In most schools and for some programs, deep thought isn’t encouraged.
 Students are pumped with information and, during exams, are required to regurgitate the exact information.
 And learning is graded based on this ability to memorize and recall learned information.
 However, argues Sayles (2006), this is dangerous.
 And it fits into the phrase, a little bit of knowledge is a dangerous thing.

-For example, during arguments regarding epistemology or truth and/or how to get to it, many educated fellows demand for empirical evidence for whatever claims of truth we make as if empirical evidence is definitive!
-This is because, for low-level learners, empirical or physical evidence is proof, great proof!
+For example, during arguments regarding epistemology or truth and/or how to get to it, many educated fellows demand for empirical evidence for whatever claims of truth we make.
+This assumes that empirical evidence is definitive!
+This is because, for low-level learners, empirical or physical evidence is proof, great proof for everything!

 However, to the wise (the highly educated), and all those who humbly seek knowledge and acknowledge their ignorance, empirical evidence, they know, isn’t as strong as less educated people claim it to be!
-In fact, when all is said and done, empirical evidence or empiricism could be the weakest form of all evidences.
+When all is said and done, empirical evidence or empiricism could be the weakest form of all evidence.
 After all, empirical evidence is done at the basic level of human transcendency, that is, the physical!
-To rely on physical senses for truth is surely basic!
+To solely rely on the physical senses for truth is surely basic!

 All wise people, including Jesus condemn this kind of negligence!
 Maybe that is why Socrates managed to win the title of the ‘wisest philosopher of all times’.
 For even with all his wisdom and better grasp of things, the gentleman confessed his ignorance.
 I know I know nothing, he confessed.
 I agree with him for, in my experience, the more I study (whether theology, philosophy, science or everyday experiences in love, business, and human relationships), the more I realize that I am surely ignorant of many things!